tomazb/linux-desktop-migration-tool/README.md

 - Reinstall flatpaks on the new machine.
 - Migrate Flatpak app data.
 - Migrate Toolbx containers.
+- Migrate ssh certificates, PKI certificates and nss database, GPG keys, keyring, GNOME Online Accounts.

 ## Prerequisites
 - It is aimed for and tested on Fedora Silverblue, but it should work on any modern desktop distribution.
 - Both computers are expected to be on the same network.
 - The destination computer is expected to be freshly installed with the user set up.
 - Both users should have the same UID, names could be different.
-- rsync, sshpass, xdg-user-dirs, gawk are installed.
+- rsync, sshpass, xdg-user-dirs, gawk, gpg are installed.

 ## Planned features
-- Migration of ssh certificates, nss database.
 - Migration of GNOME desktop settings.

 ## How to Install and Run